sqirradotdev/SquirrelFramework/README.md

 # SquirrelFramework

-SquirrelFramework is a base framework used for developing Godot Engine games.
-Think of it as a foundation, a set of tools and systems to quickly start your new game project.
+SquirrelFramework is a foundation for developing Godot Engine games.
+It's a set of tools and systems to quickstart your new game project. 🚀

 # Features

-- A special type of scenes called "States" for game state management.
+- Game state management with a special State scene type
-- ResourceQueue and Util helper singletons
+- Helper singletons (ResourceQueue, Util, etc)
-- Dedicated debug canvas separate from game viewport
+- Dedicated debug canvas separate from the game viewport

 ...and more to come!
+Roadmap coming soon.

 # Getting Started